 The most intense artistic activity happened just as the Ice Age reached its most severe (approximately 40,000–15,000 years ago), then about 10,000 years ago, it virtually disappeared as the Ice Age finally ended.
-This leads some anthropologists to think that our early ancestors made art to help them survive the Ice Age world.
-If this is true, how did it do this?
+Why were these sites selected ⏤ how did these amazing images on cave walls function to help our ancestors survive their challenging situation?

 Cave Paintings: Cosmic Maintenance and The First Recorded Stories

 Within a 25,000-year period of the Ice Age – more than twelve times the age of Christianity – extraordinary cave art covered most of Europe, from Andalusia in Spain to the Ural Mountains of central Russia.
 Today we know of approximately three hundred sites, but scholars suggest there must have been thousands.
 Hopefully some have still to be discovered.

 Some were created possibly to show how animals were tracked, or to describe herd movements that not only aided hunting, but might also have predicted climate change.
 Others may have been created for reasons of “Cosmic Maintenance” functioning chiefly as part of a ritual whereby human beings connect and collaborate with the spirit world to assist in keeping the world and their survival in good working order.